Manita-Inn/IoT-Group-1-Mini-Project/README.md

 * LCD display issues: The LCD initially did not display any output, which required hardware adjustment using the onboard potentiometer (screw adjustment) to correctly set the screen contrast.
 * Servo angle calibration: Determining the correct angle for the servo motors to properly open and close the gates required several tests and adjustments.
 * System integration complexity: Integrating multiple systems including sensor code, Telegram communication, the Blynk IoT Platform, and the web dashboard into a single program caused delays and required extensive debugging.
+* IR Sensor Testing: While testing the demo, the IR sensors must indicate the absence of sunlight, as they detect infrared light.
+In sunlight, the sensors activate both lights, so we have to find a location without sunlight to ensure the IR sensors operate accurately.

 ## Future Improvements
 * Increasing parking capacity: The system can be expanded to support more parking slots by adding additional sensors and extending the detection logic.